-Some electrical system techs will find themselves employed with factories or repair shops.
+You may work full time in factories or repair shops.
 Others may decide to freelance.

 To become an electrical systems technician, the minimum requirement is an associate degree or certificate from a trade school.
-The programs will include coursework covering various aspects of electronic equipment from personal electronic equipment to larger commercial products.
-There are also expected courses in circuitry, fiber optics, computer programming, and much more.

 To earn an associate degree will take a minimum of two years, while earning a trade school certification will take approximately one year.

 Find a local trade school or college offering training for a career as an electrical systems tech.